Milling a groove in wood with the router - how it works

 After the first pass (preferably on a test piece), check the groove for dimensional accuracy and surface quality.
 If necessary, adjust the settings and mill again.
 With the right machine, the right tools and a little practice, you can achieve clean and precise groove milling.

-What machines and tools are available for groove milling?
+What types of machines and tools are available for slot milling?

 Machines